oropesa/oro-php-locutus/README.md

 Locutus is a huge library created by a community effort, so instead of downloading all their code, this is just a piece of it.

+This package is a fork of few Locutus functions that have been rewritten in TypeScript.

 These functions have no dependencies and are _browser friendly_.

 ## Installation